silaspe/maths/docs/group_theory.md

 Then what if we just label $e$ as zero, $a$ as $1$, $a^2$ as 2, and so on, also ∘ as $+$.

-Then we realize that every single group of which its size is prime number $p$, the group is actually just $ℤ_p$ and disguise!
+Then we realize that every single group of which its size is prime number $p$, the group is actually just $ℤ_p$ in disguise!

 ### isomorphic groups and homomorphisms